deepin-community/python-tabulate/README.md

     eggs      451
     bacon       0

-`github` follows the conventions of Github flavored Markdown.
+`github` follows the conventions of GitHub flavored Markdown.
 It corresponds to the `pipe` format without alignment colons:

     >>> print(tabulate(table, headers, tablefmt="github"))